We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Coping With Booking Policies on Places Resources

-The first scenario involved a set of resources that were restricted for use by senior staff only.
+The first scenario involved a set of workspaces that were restricted for use by senior staff only.

-‘Regular’ users were trying to book these specific desks and not understanding why their booking was being declined.
+‘Regular’ users were trying to book these specific resources and not understanding why their booking was being declined.

 As you can imagine, this can be a bit frustrating: You see a resource, you book it, and you get a decline.